AriFordsham/GHCWiki/commentary/packages/multi-instances.md

 - ghc-pkg: do not overwrite previous instances in the package DB

+  - but we need to think about the case where it's the "same" package being re-registered, e.g. it's actually installed in the same file system location as the old instance, and the old files are no longer.
+This worry applies to the current `ghc-pkg update` command.

 - GHC: discard conflicting instances during its shadowing phase

   - SDM: GHC will currently do \*something\* here, but it might end up with a result that the user didn't want/expect.
 One way to improve things is to prioritise packages that were installed more recently.